truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/_index.md

 Click **Add** to add a block of storage volume settings.

-When configuring multi mode, click add three times to add three additional datasets created to serve as the drives in these configurations.
+When configuring multi mode, click **Add** three times to add three additional datasets created to serve as the drives in these configurations.
 Multi mode uses four dataset named **data1**, **data2**, **data3**, and **data4**.
 Change the **Mount Path** for the added volumes to **/data2**, **/data3**, or **/data4**, then either enter or browse to select the dataset of the same name to populate the **Host Path**.